pbeens/100DaysOfCode/Days/03/README.md

 ## What I Learned

-VS Code doesn't wort nicely with Jupyter notebooks.
+VS Code doesn't work nicely with Jupyter notebooks.
 Yes, it can work, but it's not friendly.
 (So I'm using [Colaboratory](https://colab.research.google.com/drive/1fbmH9yDS5fzFcxEZMnUzmb3qCqGQoaEv) instead.)

 List comprehension is a valuable tool once you grasp it.
 The basic format is: